 relation~\footnote{Note that the Drude contributions mix with the contributions from the quantum metric.
 However, these contributions can be distinguished, as discussed in section B.2 of the SM~\cite{sm}.}.
 These relations, originating in the quantum-metric dipole, are highlighted in Fig.~\ref{fig:relations}(d).

-\blue{\emph{Application to gate tunable 2D materials}}--- The nonlinear coefficients can be experimentally determined through DC transport measurements.
-Here, we highlight the application of our results to gate tunable 2D materials.
+\blue{\emph{Application to gate-tunable 2D materials}}--- The nonlinear coefficients can be experimentally determined through DC transport measurements.
+Here, we highlight the application of our results to gate-tunable 2D materials.
 A key advantage of these systems is the ability to control the chemical potential via an external gate voltage, enabling direct tests of Mott-type relations.
 In particular, we consider Bernal bilayer graphene, which not only hosts a rich variety of interaction-driven phases~\cite{zhou2022isospin, seiler2022quantum, de2022cascade}, but also have been found to exhibit a large nonlinear Hall conductivity~\cite{chichinadze2024observation}.

 The low energy effective Hamiltonian for the electronic states in valley $\zeta = \pm$ is given by~\cite{sm,Koshino2011Landau},